dask/dask-ml/docs/source/hyper-parameter-search.rst

 ---------------------------------------

 The second category of hyperparameter optimization uses *incremental* hyperparameter optimization.
-These should be used when your full dataset doesn't fit in memory on a single machine.
+These should be used if either you are either

+* memory constrained; your full dataset doesn't fit in memory on a single machine.
+* compute constrained; you have a complex model that needs a lot of training, and/or many parameters to search over

 .. autosummary::
+   dask_ml.model_selection.HyperbandSearchCV
    dask_ml.model_selection.IncrementalSearchCV

-Broadly speaking, incremental optimization starts with a batch of models (underlying estimators and hyperparameter combinations) and repeatedly calls the underlying estimator's ``partial_fit`` method with batches of data.
+   dask_ml.model_selection.SuccessiveHalvingSearchCV

 .. note::

    These estimators require the optional ``distributed`` library.

-Here's an example training on a "large" dataset (a Dask array) with the ``IncrementalSearchCV``.
+These are make repeated calls to the ``partial_fit`` method of the estimator.
+Naturally, these classes determine when to stop calling ``partial_fit`` by `adapting to previous calls`.
+That is, incremental optimization starts with a batch estimators and hyperparameter combinations, then culls off poor performing models (after repeated calls to ``partial_fit`` with batches of data).

+We most recommend use of :class:`~dask_ml.model_selection.HyperbandSearchCV`.
+The two other implementations, :class:`~dask_ml.model_selection.IncrementalSearchCV` and :class:`~dask_ml.model_selection.SuccessiveHalvingSearchCV` are inspired and used by :class:`~dask_ml.model_selection.HyperbandSearchCV` respectively.
+We recommend it for reasons detailed in :ref:`_hyperparameter.hyperband`.

+Basic use
+^^^^^^^^^

 .. ipython:: python